 In New York, restrictive covenants are enforceable to the extent that they are reasonable.
 A covenant is reasonable only if it (1) is no greater than is required for the legitimate interest of the brokerage firm, (2) does not impose undue hardship on the broker, and (3) is not injurious to the public.

-If you are an employee in the securities industry, and your former employer seeks to enforce a restrictive covenant against you, contact the Law Offices of David S. Rich, LLC.
+If you are an employee in the securities industry, and your former employer seeks to enforce a restrictive covenant against you, contact our New York FINRA Arbitration Lawyers at Law Offices of David S. Rich, LLC.

 Promissory Note Cases